 As much as SEO has changed over the past few decades, some things have remained the same.
-Next to keyword targeting, link building has stayed one of the most important parts of a solid SEO strategy.
+Right next to keyword targeting, link building has stayed as one of the most important parts of a solid SEO strategy.

 But as more and more businesses have entered the ring, it’s become harder than ever to execute efficient link building efforts that provide a reasonable bang for your buck.

 Luckily, there are many different link building outreach tools that your business can use to stay competitive.
-Here are 11 that you should know about.
+Here are the 11 best link building tools that you should know about.

 Mailshake can help you scale and level up your link building efforts in several ways.
 First, it makes it easy to send a large amount of fully personalized emails in a short amount of time, cutting the hours you’ll spend on menial tasks.